- To grant or refuse consents, to serve notices and take any necessary action including recovery of costs in respect of the following –

 - Any applications, except ‘Householder applications’, applications for advertisement consent, applications for works to TPO trees, applications in respect of trees in Conservation Areas or applications for minor non-residential alterations or extensions (industrial / commercial / leisure etc extensions, alterations and change of use resulting in less than (net) 250 sq. m of additional floorspace) submitted by or on behalf of the Council for its own developments or on land where the Council is the land owner;

-- Any applications which are recommended for approval where adverse representations based on material planning considerations have been received and a request has been received to attend committee as a deputation, except in the case of applications for certificates of lawfulness or applications for Prior Notifications.
+- Any applications which are recommended for approval where three adverse representations based on material planning considerations have been received, except in the case of applications for certificates of lawfulness or applications for Prior Notifications or Approvals.

 **For this purpose whether an adverse representation is based on material consideration will be a matter of the sole discretion of the ADPEG.